cefet-rj-dal/harbinger/anomalies/hanc_ml_dtree.md

-## Overview
+Decision tree classification anomaly detector: Supervised anomaly detection using a classifier trained on labeled events; predictions above a probability threshold are flagged.
+This example uses a decision tree via DALToolbox.

-This Rmd shows supervised anomaly classification using `hanc_ml` with a Decision Tree (`cla_dtree`).
+Objectives: This Rmd shows supervised anomaly classification using `hanc_ml` with a Decision Tree (`cla_dtree`).
 It assumes labeled events and demonstrates a simple train/test split with min–max normalization.
 Steps: load packages/data, visualize, preprocess (split + normalize), define and fit the classifier, detect events, evaluate, and plot results.

 ``` r